mouldimus/notes/HTML_Concepts.md

 ## JSON
 [Jump Back](#contents)

-As a reminder, *JSON* (pronounced “Jay-son”) stands for JavaScript Object Notation.
+As a reminder, *JSON* (pronounced "Jay-son") stands for JavaScript Object Notation.

 JSON is a way to represent a specific object, using the JavaScript language.
 This can be useful in exchanging data between different computers or computer programs.
-In fact, JSON is what is known as a “data-interchange format” – a method of formatting data in a manner that is easily exchanged between different computers.
+In fact, JSON is what is known as a "data-interchange format" - a method of formatting data in a manner that is easily exchanged between different computers.

 This is done by using JavaScript language instructions, in a specific format, to describe the various characteristics of the object that is to be exchanged.

-There are two main elements in JSON that are used to describe the format of data: collections of “key/value pairs” and “ordered lists of values.”
+There are two main elements in JSON that are used to describe the format of data: collections of "key/value pairs" and "ordered lists of values."

 ### Key/Value Pairs
 A "key/value pair" is a set of two pieces of data.

-The first, the “key,” can be text data or numeric data.
-It might be something like “Age” or “Name.”
+The first, the "key," can be text data or numeric data.
+It might be something like "Age" or "Name."
 It is used to uniquely identify a particular key/value pair, so it must be unique within a collection of key/value pairs.

-The second, the “value,” is the actual data associated with that key.
+The second, the "value," is the actual data associated with that key.
 It can be any type of data that the language JavaScript can represent.
 This is data like text, decimal numbers, integers, true/false data, etc.

 In JSON, key/value pairs are written in this manner: